shadow(5) — Linux manual page

 login name

-It must be a valid account name, which exist on the system.
+It must be a valid account name, which exists on the system.

 encrypted password

-However, some applications which read the /etc/shadow file
+password.
+However, some applications that read the /etc/shadow

-A password field which starts with an exclamation mark means
+If the password field begins with an exclamation mark !, the

-that the password is locked.
-The remaining characters on the
+password is locked.
+The remaining characters on the line

-line represent the password field before the password was
+represent the password field before the password was locked.

 Refer to crypt(3) for details on how this string is